kaltura/DeveloperPortalDocs/documentation/10_Contribute/Article-Style-Structure-Guidelines.md

 {% endplantuml %}

-## Adding links to external sites
+## Note about links to external sites
-&#123;% extlink Debian GNU Linux http://debian.org %&#125;

-**Will render as:**
-{% extlink Debian GNU Linux http://debian.org %}
+The VPaaS website will automatically detect if links are using the same domain or different.
+Links that direct to external domains will automatically be added `target="_blank"' and will be opened in a new tab.

-A nifty tool to help you to see how your markdown looks as you create it: {% extlink dillinger.io http://dillinger.io %}
+A nifty tool to help you to see how your markdown looks as you create it: [dillinger.io](http://dillinger.io)

-For additional reading on the Markdown flavor we use read: {% extlink Kramdown http://kramdown.gettalong.org/documentation.html %}.
+For additional reading on the Markdown flavor we use read: [Kramdown](http://kramdown.gettalong.org/documentation.html).

 ## Tips for Creating Great Content

-* Start with an introduction by answering the question “what will be learned in this document?”.
+* Start with an introduction by answering the question "what will be learned in this document?".
 * Think about the steps that will get your reader from A to Z in the fastest way possible while following Kaltura best-practises.
 * Do not add an H1 title (#) to your article, it will be added automatically from the metadata title defined in the ["article header notation"](#header-notation) section
 * All sections should be separated by H2 headings (##), subsections by H3 headings (###) and so on.